-- Ensure that instruction booklets are available at the property for all gas appliances. - ♦ Avoid buying or installing second-hand gas appliances into rented properties.
-Never attempt do-it-yourself installations or maintenance. - Ensure that all gas appliances are checked as soon as possible before letting. - If used appliances are installed, make sure they are checked by a qualified engineer. - ♦ Make sure that inspections are made on all gas appliances annually and maintenance is carried out regularly. - Records of the annual maintenance check must be kept for 2 years and a copy given to each tenant within 28 days of the check.
+- Ensure that instruction booklets are available at the property for all gas appliances. - Avoid buying or installing second-hand gas appliances into rented properties.
+Never attempt do-it-yourself installations or maintenance. - Ensure that all gas appliances are checked as soon as possible before letting. - Make sure that any used appliances installed are checked by a qualified engineer. - Make sure that gas appliances are inspected annually and maintenance is carried out regularly. - Records of the annual maintenance check must be kept until there have been two further checks of the appliance or flue or, in respect of an appliance or flue that is removed from the premises, for a period of 2 years from the date of the last check of that appliance or flue.
+A copy must be given to each tenant within 28 days of the check. - Check that inspection hatches are present for any concealed flue.
+After 31st December 2012, non-compliant installations or flues will be labelled as "at risk" and may be disconnected.